cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/README.md

 ## Features

-- Validate with id (or email) given by kakao oauth
+- login/signup with kakao account with JWT tokens

 <br>